 Any form of anomalies ought to be determined and removed from the dataset before implementing any relevant machine learning algorithms.
 In the given dataset, there might be outlier or NAN values.

 Considering the salary and bonus of the executives, it is observed that there is an outlier in the dataset, shown in Figure 1: Outlier in the dataset.
 The data point is for the number for total salary and bonus.
-The outlier data point has been removed in Figure 2: Salary vs bonus scatter plot after removing outlier.
+This outlier data point has been removed and bonus vs salary scatter plot of the remaining dataset is being drawn in Figure 2: Salary vs bonus scatter plot after removing outlier.
+The programming code of outlier removal process is shown in Table 2: The code of outlier removal.

 Figure 1: Outlier in the dataset